Stanmer Park Restoration Project

 A large number of groups will be helping the project deliver a comprehensive Activity Plan, which will offer a range of exciting new activities for all to enjoy.
 A summary will be posted here shortly.

-Visit our Stanmer news and updates page to keep up to date with the project's development, to find out more about volunteering, or if you're interested in becoming involved in another way at the park in future.
+- Visit our Stanmer news and updates page to keep up to date with the project's development, or if you're interested in becoming involved in another way at the park in future

 - Stanmer Organics and Earthship Brighton